 - 9.5.5 The Prudential Framework offers further opportunities for financing capital investment.
-Policy on the use of the prudential borrowing framework will be set as part of the Council's prevailing financial strategy. - 9.5.6 All proposals must be supported by a proportionate business case identifying: - The value of the capital investment; and - Any additional costs (including debt charges) and either savings accruing from the investment or additional income that will be generated over the life of the project. - 9.5.7 The Executive Director of Finance shall advise on the form, rate and timescales of borrowing to be applied in each case. - 9.5.8 All capital projects seeking to use prudential borrowing will be considered and approved by the Council's Capital Programme Board and appropriate Committee. - 9.5.9 The Executive Director of Finance will be responsible for the production and reporting of the prudential code indicators in line with the Treasury Management strategy.
+Policy on the use of the prudential borrowing framework will be set as part of the Council's prevailing financial strategy. - 9.5.6 All proposals must be supported by a financial analysis identifying: - The value of the capital investment; and - Any additional costs (including debt charges) and either savings accruing from the investment or additional income that will be generated over the life of the project.

+- 9.5.7 The Executive Director of Financial Services shall advise on the form, rate and timescales of borrowing to be applied in each case. - 9.5.8 All capital projects seeking to use prudential borrowing will be considered by the Council's Capital Programme Board and appropriate Committee. - 9.5.9 The Executive Director of Financial Services will be responsible for the production and reporting of the prudential code indicators in line with the Treasury Management policy.